PennyLaneAI/pennylane/doc/API/overview.rst

     expectations = {"Homodyne", "MeanPhoton", "X", "P"}

-  This is used to decide whether an expectation is supported by your device in the default implementation of the public method :meth:`~.Device.supported`.
+  This is used to decide whether an expectation is supported by your device in the default implementation of the public method :meth:`~.Device.supports_expectation`.

 * :attr:`~.Device._capabilities`: (optional) a dictionary containing information about the capabilities of the device.
 At the moment, only the key ``'model'`` is supported, which may return either ``'qubit'`` or ``'CV'``.
 Alternatively, you may use this class dictionary to return additional information to the user — this is accessible from the PennyLane frontend via the public method :meth:`~.Device.capabilities`.